EGI-Federation/fedcloud-vm-monitoring/README.md

 ## fedcloud-sla-monitor

 `fedcloud-sla-monitor` checks the configuration of sites supporting SLAs.
-It compares the reported usage in the accoutnting portal and the information retrieved from the cloud-info-provider and reports any deviations.
+It compares the reported usage in the accounting portal and the information retrieved from the cloud-info-provider and reports any deviations.

 ### Requirements